jonreid/OCMockito/Frameworks/README.md

-To build OCMockito without CocoaPods, execute the following scripts:
+To build OCMockito without CocoaPods, execute the following script:
 - gethamcrest